 Of the six required courses, one is the junior research requirement course (two are offered each term) and another is the senior seminar (at least two are offered each term).

 The department’s other requirement—four courses chosen from a number of possibilities—are chiefly designed to give you a sense of the historical range and diversity of English literature.
 (English 2101, 2102, 2103, and 2104, which provide broad surveys covering more than one area, do not fulfill these area requirements.
 English majors may count only two of those courses for the major and the Advanced Literature requirement.)

 You may also choose to give more shape and focus to your English major by creating a track.
 See the Tracks webpage.
 Tracks are entirely optional.

-To see the requirements in brief, and to help you plan your program, you can use one of our handy charts, which are slightly different because of the changes in the Core Curriculum.
-See the dowload inks below.
+To see the requirements in brief, and to help you plan your program, you can use our handy Course Planning Chart for English majors under the New Core or the Course Planning Chart for English majors under the old Core.

 Two courses in British/Irish literature before 1800, in two different areas.
 This field is divided into three areas: Medieval; Renaissance; and Restoration and 18th Century.
 (For a full list of the courses in each area, click on the highlighted text.)
-To fulfill the requirement, you have to take two courses in different areas.
+To fulfill the requirement, you take two courses in different areas.
 (Of course you are not limited to taking two courses in this field; you may take as many as you like.)

 Two courses in literature primarily after 1800: one in British/Irish literature and one in American literature.
 One of these courses must be in 19th century literature and one must be in literature after 1900.

 ♦ pairing a course in American literature to 1900 with a course in British/Irish literature after 1900; or

 ♦ pairing a course in 19th century British/Irish literature with a course in American literature after 1900.